Shires of Virginia

 The eight Shires of Virginia were formed in 1634 in the Virginia Colony.
 These shires were based on a form of local government used in England at the time, and were redesignated as counties a few years later.
 As of 2007, five of the eight original shires were considered still extant in the Commonwealth of Virginia in essentially their same political form, although some boundaries and several names have changed in the almost 400 years since their creation.

 History

 In 1634, a new system of local government was created in the Virginia Colony by order of King Charles I of England.
 Eight shires were named by the House of Burgesses, each with its own local officers.
-The term shire in this system was officially renamed as county only a few years later.
+The term shire in this system was officially changed to county only a few years later.
 There were also several early individual name changes, notably Warrosquyoake, a Native American name with varied spellings that became Isle of Wight.
 Also, during the English Civil War, Charles River County and the Charles River were changed to York County and York River respectively (though Charles City County kept its royal name).

 The original Shires of Virginia were: